hack-technicolor/hack-technicolor/docs/Recovery.md

 	- If you don't get any firewall warning and you don't remember if you have already allowed access for TFTP64 in past, please, check firewall settings to confirm it's allowed already or temporally disable firewall.

-The server interface should now show an IP in the 10.0.0.x range and after a few seconds: the PC gets an IP from the TFTP64 program via DHCP.
+The server interface should now show an IP in the 10.0.0.x range and after a few seconds, the PC gets an IP from the TFTP64 program via DHCP.

 ![TFTP64](images/TFTPD_400_Main.png)